ZBlocker655/10k-sentences-pipeline/README.md

 ### 🔹 Extracting Sentences with `anki_sentence_extractor.py`

-This script extracts English sentences from a specified Anki deck via the AnkiConnect API, and writes them to a tab-delimited `.txt` file with numeric IDs.
+This script extracts English sentences from a specified Anki deck via the AnkiConnect API, and writes them to a `.txt` file with one sentence per line.

 #### Prerequisites